 The work of the vision group will be prepared and supported by a joint EU-Indonesia project group.
-For the EU Commission [Art.
-4.1.b] of DG Trade in Brussels, [Art.
-4.1.b] and from the EU's Jakarta Delegation will be part of the group.
+For the EU Commission of DG Trade in Brussels, from the EU's Jakarta Delegation will be part of the group.
 For the Indonesian officials from the Ministry of Trade. (members to be confirmed).